jacobaraujo7/login-firebase-clean-dart/README.md

-# Login wirh Firebase and Clean Architecture
+# Login with Firebase and Clean Architecture

 Login with email and phone number using firebase auth, MobX, Modular and Clean Architecture.